placeling/Pinta/readme.txt

 == Screenshots ==

-1. Tag a location by clicking the marker next to the photo uploader
+1. Tag a location by clicking the "Add Place" link in the Placeling module
 2. Just type in the name of the location you want to tag.
 When you pick a place, a preview of the footer is shown
-3. A sample summary.
-The text will appear at Placeling.com
+3. A confirmation that you've tagged the right place to your post/page
-4. Your place will appear on a map at Placeling.com...
+4. Your place will appear on a map on your blog
-5. ...and appear within the Placeling iPhone app
-6. An example of an embedded map
+5. Tap the "nearby" button to use your phone to see nearby blog posts

 == Changelog ==